DAkashReddy/Sales-Data-Analysis-Dashboard/README.md

 ## Tools Used
 - **SQL Server**: For executing complex queries, including data aggregation, window functions, and CTEs.
-- **Power BI**: For developing an interactive dashboard that displays insights derived from the sales data.
+- **Tableau**: For developing an interactive dashboard that displays insights derived from the sales data.

 ## Data Analysis
 SQL queries were written to explore the dataset thoroughly.
 These queries facilitated: